Michael Thomas' Website |

 A 1913 issue of Talking Machine News announced the

 new Imperial Label (see second image, right).
-However, it seems that no-one
+Until last week (January 2025)

 In Autumn 1922, the Sound Recording Company, who had